kaby76/AntlrVSIX/README.md

 ## Release notes for v5.4:

-* Add in a few refactoring transformations (remove useless parser productions, convert parser string literals to lexer token symbols, move start rule to top of grammar).
+* Add in a few refactoring transformations (remove useless parser productions, convert parser string literals to lexer token symbols, move start rule to top of grammar). _Note: Lexer rules are prioritized, so transformations on these types may not be totally correct at the moment._
 * Fix goto visitor/listener.
 * Add stability fixes.